mberacochea/nextflow-curso-herramientas-computacionales-2025/lesson-4/solutions/README.md

     // Process-specific resource allocations
     withName: 'BWA_INDEX' {
-        cpus = 4
+        cpus = 2
-        memory = '8.GB'
+        memory = '1.GB'
     }

     withName: 'BWA_MEM' {
-        cpus = 8
+        cpus = 2
-        memory = '16.GB'
+        memory = '1.GB'
     }

     withName: 'SAMTOOLS_SORT' {
-        cpus = 4
+        cpus = 1
-        memory = '8.GB'
+        memory = '512.MB'
     }
 }
 ```

 ### Result

-Resources are now centrally managed in the config file instead of being hardcoded in each process module.
+Resources are now centrally managed in the config file instead of being on each process module.
 The modules use `${task.cpus}` to reference the configured values.